-This article covers the steps users need to install the cove.tool geometry export plugins.
-Cove.tool Plugins are free of charge and can be found on their respective Extension Library Platforms Below.
+This article lays out a systematic overview of the steps users need to follow to install the cove.tool plugins for exporting building geometries.
+Cove.tool offers plugins free of cost and they can be found on their respective Extension Library Platforms Below.
 Tutorials and other help resources for plugins can be found in cove.tool's App Store.

-- Note: If a user has previously downloaded the Revit plugin with the Install Manually process (before November 2019), they will not be able to download a different version of the plugin until the previous plugin files have been deleted.
-[Not necessary for different versions of Revit.]
+Note: If a user has previously downloaded the Revit plugin with the Install Manually process (before November 2019), they will not be able to download a different version of the plugin until the previous plugin files have been deleted.
+[Skip this step while working with any other versions of Revit.]
 To overwrite the previous plugin version, locate the folder "C:\ProgramData\Autodesk\Revit\Addins\YYYY" and delete files "CoveRevit (Folder)" & "CoveRevit.addin".
 Note that this file path might be hidden in your folders, to see it go to the View tab and check Show Hidden items.
 After you have successfully deleted these files, install the updated versions with your preferred download method.

 (Method 1) Install Automatically